007sharky/the-auto-email-harvester/README.md

 # the-auto-email-harvester
-## Harvest email addresses of any domain from open sources over the internet
+## Harvest email addresses of any domain from open sources over the internet.